Davenport company creating virtual campus for Morehouse College

 Morris also showed us a room in which students could manipulate models of atoms and assemble molecules as an exercise.

-Ethell Vereen, who teaches men’s health at Morehouse, said the interactive virtual models are a useful tool for teaching his students about men’s health.
+Ethell Vereen, who teaches men’s health at Morehouse, said the interactive virtual models were a useful tool for teaching his students about men’s health.
 He can take them on tours of organs or whole systems within the human body to illustrate the processes that happen within them.

 “We can actually go on a field trip inside of a heart,” Vereen said.